1922 San Diego East-West Christmas Classic: Game summary

 West Virginia took a lead on Nick Nardacci's twelve-yard touchdown run, the only score in the first quarter.
 Russ Meredith returned an interception eighty yards to extend the lead to 14–0 at halftime.
 Jack Simons caught a touchdown pass from Nardacci in the third to make it 21–0.
 The Bulldogs narrowed the gap on two touchdowns from Matt Bross (one reception and one run), but that ended the scoring at 21–13, as the Mountaineers held on to win their first bowl game and gained a ten-win season.

 Aftermath

-It is widely criticized that West Virginia was not invited to the Rose Bowl and did not receive a share of the national championship; their next bowl appearance was fifteen years later, at the Sun Bowl in El Paso, Texas.
+It is widely criticized that West Virginia was not invited to the Rose Bowl, but the team did receive a share of the national championship; their next bowl appearance was fifteen years later, at the Sun Bowl in El Paso, Texas.
 This was Gonzaga's only bowl game, as its football program was discontinued after the 1941 season.